SemestralIndieGames/.github/README.md

 # Semestral Indie Games

-**Original indie games crafted with intent, emotion, and experimentation.**
+**Creating games with soul, shadows, and strange beauty.**

-Semestral Indie Games is a solo development studio focused on creating small, atmospheric, and meaningful video games.
-Inspired by the idea of releasing a new title every six months, our goal is to explore fresh mechanics, tell compelling stories, and build strange worlds with character.

-We are currently working on our first official release:
+_Semes­tral Indie Games_ is a creative studio focused on designing unique and atmospheric video games.
+Each project we build is an exploration—of mechanics, of emotion, of decay and rebirth.
+We are driven by experimentation, narrative systems, and the belief that small teams can craft unforgettable worlds.

+Our current project:

+---

-## 🎮 Final Fragment
+## 🕯️ Final Fragment

-A dark, card-based roguelite set in a crumbling world of flesh, memory, and ritual.
+*A card-based roguelite set in a dying world—where flesh, memory, and power twist into something unholy.*

-> “There are no heroes left.
-Only fragments of what they could have been.”
+> "There are no heroes left.
+Only fragments."

-In **Final Fragment**, you guide a cursed character through corrupted paths, collect strange abilities, and fight to survive one more day.
-The game features:
+In **Final Fragment**, you take control of a cursed character wandering corrupted lands, collecting memories, mutations, and abilities while fighting your way through hostile paths.
+The experience blends tactical deck-building with dark worldbuilding, roguelite structure, and a visually striking 2D presentation.

-- 🕯️ Turn-based combat with dynamic cards
+- ⚔️ Card-based tactical combat with dynamic upgrades
-- 🧬 A mutation system that changes how your character evolves
+- 🧬 Mutations that alter both stats and appearance
-- 🗺️ Map-based progression with choices, events, and ambushes
+- 🗺️ Non-linear map progression with events, ambushes, and choices
-- 🐾 A protagonist bound to a demonic hound, haunted by past lives

-Built with [Godot 4.4](https://godotengine.org/) using **C#**, handcrafted visuals, and a gothic aesthetic designed for both PC and web.
+Built with [Godot 4.4](https://godotengine.org/) using **C#**, handcrafted visuals, shaders, and an original narrative structure.
+Designed for PC and web.

+---

-## 🔧 Tech & Tools
+## 🛠 Tech & Approach

-- **Engine**: Godot 4.4 (Compatibility renderer for Web + Android support)
+- 🎮 **Engine**: Godot 4.4 (Compatibility renderer for Web & Android)
-- **Language**: C#
-- **Design**: Clean architecture, DDD-inspired game structure
-- **Graphics**: 2D art (pixel-art & vector mix), procedural effects and shaders
-- **Workflow**: Local-first development, AI-assisted content generation (when appropriate)
+- 🧠 **Architecture**: Modular, clean, domain-driven
+- 🎨 **Visual style**: 2.5D Gothic with stylized sprites, procedural shaders, layered effects
+- ✍️ **Narrative**: Emergent systems, dark lore, and fragment-based storytelling
+- 🧪 **Tools**: In-house tools + AI-assisted workflows for design and iteration

+---

-## 📬 Get in touch
+## 📬 Connect

-Semestral Indie Games is open to collaboration, feedback, and community interaction.
-Whether you’re a fellow dev, composer, illustrator, or just curious, feel free to reach out.
+We are open to collaboration, creative exchange, and thoughtful feedback.
+If you're a fellow developer, artist, or simply intrigued by our work, feel free to reach out.

 - 📧 Email: [your-email@example.com]
-- 🕹️ itch.io: [your-itch-link]
+- 🕹️ [itch.io profile link]
-- 💬 Mastodon / Twitter / Bluesky: [add-if-available]
+- 🐦 [social handle(s) if available]

+---

-## 📝 License
+## 📜 License

-Each project has its own license and terms.
-Please refer to individual repositories for details.
+All projects under this organization have individual licenses.
+Please refer to each repository for full details.